fiona-niwiduhaye/Akan-Project/README.md

 ### Github Pages link

-You can view the live application by following this link
+You can view the live application by following this link: https://fiona-niwiduhaye.github.io/akan-project/
 ## License

 MIT Copyright (c) 2020 & Fiona